 Scanning technology has become increasingly available and accessible, meaning that the paperless office now has a clear chance of becoming a reality.
-The ability to scan documents into electronic copies that can be stored locally or in the cloud are now a common feature of many businesses.
+Using document scanning apps (opens in new tab) to turn files into electronic copies that can be stored locally or in the cloud is now a common practice of many businesses.

 However, there are many different types of scanning software available, and different document types available.
 The best scanning software will be able to cater for a range of different needs and especially be able to store documents in different formats as required.
 Often this will be PDF files, as this is a universal file, but sometimes Word or other office file formats will be required, as well as different image formats.

 Quality is also an essential consideration, as scanned documents need to remain accurate and readable, which means that scanning software that is unable to properly represent numbers and letters will necessarily be no good.
 Luckily, these days most scanning solutions provide excellent quality documents, but if you're not confident about your own software, you can always deliver your documents to a scanning company to do it for you.

 From powerful, enterprise-focused Adobe platforms to pick-up services perfect for small businesses, check out the very best of the document scanning and converting world below.
 We took into account available features, relative costs, professional reviews and user experiences in making our recommendations for the best scanning software.

 We've also highlighted the best document management software.